PM to address BJP public meeting, launch projects in Pondy on Feb 25 | Politics

 His resignation forwarded to the Centre has since been accepted by President Ram Nath Kovind.

-With none of the parties in the opposition block comprising AINRC, AIADMK and BJP evincing interest to stake claim to form the ministry, there are indications that Puducherry is headed for President's rule.
+With none of the parties in the opposition bloc comprising AINRC, AIADMK, and BJP evincing interest to stake claim to form the ministry, there are indications that Puducherry is headed for President's rule.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)